The Certification of Proficiency In Assaying Examination

 Part 2: Practical Examination

-Candidates are required to be able to make accurate and precise measurements of elemental concentration, ranging from several percent levels to trace level, in suitably prepared samples, using both "classical" and instrumental methods of analysis.
+Candidates are permitted to use textbooks, notes and calculators during the practical work.
+Candidates are also required to be able to make accurate and precise measurements of elemental concentration, ranging from several percent levels to trace level, in suitably prepared samples, using both "classical" and instrumental methods of analysis.
 These include the following:

 - Gold, silver and platinum group elements in samples of various mining related products and ore or mineral exploration samples.
 The candidate is not restricted to "classical" fire assay and/or instrumental methods of analysis.

 - Samples of suitably prepared concentrates, ores, furnace products and other min eral processing product or by-products containing from trace level to high percentage concentrations of any of the following elements: aluminum, antimony, arsenic, barium, bismuth, cadmium calcium, chromium, cobalt, copper, iron, lead, magnesium, manganese, mercury, molybdenum, nickel, phosphorus, potassium? silicon, sodium, sulphur, tellurium, tin, tungsten, uranium and zinc.

 Furthermore candidates are required to be able to: